 A specific definition for congestion is given in Section 3.7 of IMO 1533.
-Congestion is present when either of the following conditions is achieved: initial density is at least 3.5 pers/m2, or queues grow (occupants accumulate) at a rate of more than 1.5 pers/s at a joint between two egress components.
+Congestion is present when either of the following conditions is achieved: initial density is at least 3.5 pers/m, or queues grow (occupants accumulate) at a rate of more than 1.5 pers/s at a joint between two egress components.

-The initial density in the 5m x 8m room containing 150 occupants is 3.75 pers/m^2 .
+The initial density in the 5m x 8m room containing 150 occupants is $3.75 \text{ pers/m}^2$ .
 Based on the congestion criteria, this condition is sufficient to qualify the initial room as congested.

 Congestion is measured using the queue at the base of the stairway.
-Congestion is identified by either of the following criteria: (1) initial density equal to, or greater than, 3.5 persons/m2; or (2) significant queues (accumulation of more than 1.5 persons per second between ingress and exit from a point).
+Congestion is identified by either of the following criteria: (1) initial density equal to, or greater than, 3.5 persons/m; or (2) significant queues (accumulation of more than 1.5 persons per second between ingress and exit from a point).